Understanding Autism in Adults

 The Value of a Formal Diagnosis

-While self-identification is valid and meaningful, a formal diagnosis opens doors that self-knowledge alone cannot.
-These include workplace accommodations under the ADA, FMLA protections that can prevent burnout, ABLE accounts for tax-advantaged savings, and documentation for educational support.
-Beyond the practical benefits, many adults describe their diagnosis as one of the most validating experiences of their lives—a moment when decades of feeling "different" finally make sense.
+Beyond the practical benefits, many adults describe their diagnosis as one of the most validating experiences of their lives.
+It is a moment when decades of feeling "different" finally make sense.
 Explore whether autism tests are accurate and learn about when autism can be misdiagnosed.

 Living Well as an Autistic Adult

 Understanding that you are Autistic is not the end of a journey—it is the beginning.
-With self-knowledge comes the ability to design a life that works with your neurology rather than against it.
+Self-knowledge lets you design a life that works with your neurology rather than against it.

 Building an Autistic-Friendly Life